munificent/game-programming-patterns/book/prototype.markdown

 ### Templates

-By <span name="templates">now</span>, most C++ developers are at least a little familiar with templates.
+By <span name="templates">now</span>, most C++ developers are familiar with templates.
 Our generator class needs to construct instances of some type, but we don't want to hard code some specific monster type name.
-The obvious solution then is to make it a type parameter, which is what templates let us do:
+The obvious solution then is to make it a *type parameter*, which is what templates let us do:

 <aside name="templates">

-It's hard to tell if C++ programmers have learned to love templates, or if templates have just scared some people off C++ completely.
-Either way, these days everyone I see using C++ uses templates too.
+It's hard to tell if C++ programmers learned to love templates, or if templates just scared some of them completely away from C++.
+Either way, everyone I see using C++ today uses templates too.

 </aside>